FULLSHADE/Windows-tools/README.md

 v1.0 (May 2020)

 SysInfo is a small utility for enumerating various types of information about your Windows system, including hardware, CPU info, users, versions, etc.

+### ServMan

+v1.0 (May 2020)

+ServMan is a system utility tool for loading, starting, stopping, and restarting device drivers / services on a Windows system, this is a driver / service management tool